THE PORCH COMMUNITY CHURCH

 How do you Feel?

-Ask the students to write down words or phrases that describe their feelings on the rst day of class.
-List the responses on the blackboard.
-Then ask them to write down what they think you, as the teach- er, are feeling this rst day of class.
+Ask the group to write down words or phrases that describe their feelings on the first day of group.
+List the responses on a paper.
+Then ask them to write down what they think you, as the teach- er, are feeling this first day of class.
 List them on the blackboard in a second column and note the parallels.

 Interview Three Words